-> Furthermore, there are an array of environmental laws, including the Lacey Act and Endangered Species Act, that authorize rewards to whistleblowers for providing information that leads to prosecutions.
+Furthermore, there are an array of environmental laws, including the Lacey Act and Endangered Species Act, that authorize rewards for whistleblowers who provide information that leads to successful prosecutions.
 Crucially, a 2008 amendment to the Lacey Act banned the importing, exporting, buying, and selling of illegally sourced plants, and requires companies trading in most wood products to submit formal declarations of the species and origin of harvest.
 Cargo without accurate declaration can be seized, and companies found to have provided false information in their paperwork can be prosecuted and fined.

 A recent case involving a whistleblower and illegal logging highlights how the Lacey Act can be used to drive reform in the industrial logging industry.
 In 2015, U.S.-based Lumber Liquidators was fined over $13 million in the largest Lacey Act fine to date for buying wood that had been illegally logged in eastern Russian forests.
 An NGO whistleblower, Environmental Investigations Agency, was key to building the case against the company.
 The case marked the first time that a U.S. company had been convicted of a felony related to timber under the Lacey Act.